 So lunch, yes now we are onto lunch (stomach could be growling by this time).
 A majority of people eat this by 11 a.m., and if you are a disciplined person you’ve meal-planned and made your mid-day meal.
 A piece of salmon placed over fresh greens, such as arugula, spinach, or kale, then sprinkled with cranberries and almonds is a good choice.
 Or a tuna salad, made with chopped radish, carrots, celery, and bell pepper is great to keep the day going as well.

 After the day is over and you’re ready for dinner, if you’ve meal planned for the week, you should not be ravenous.
-This is the majority of the time of day people go their gym.
+This is the majority of the time of day people go to their gym.
 After work, after class, before work, etc. Dinner should be light though.
-As most people workout in the evening to night time hours, it’s also true that most sleep during these hours as well.
-Meaning the metabolism slows down with one’s circadian rhythm, thus it gets tired and burns less calories than daylight.
+As most people workout in the evening to nighttime hours, it’s also true that most sleep during these hours as well.
+Meaning the metabolism slows down with one’s circadian rhythm, thus it gets tired and burns fewer calories than daylight.

 Simple dinner choices could be tomato soup with lentils mixed in.
 Or chilled Quinoa mixed in with diced cucumbers and tomatoes, with a sprinkle of turmeric.
 Another light choice is cold chicken salad pitas, with dolmades.
 The Mediterranean diet never fails for a boxer.

-There is such an abundance of excellent food choices available in Tucson these days.
+There is such an abundance of healthy food choices available in Tucson these days.
 Take some time and shop around and see what new ingredients you can put together to create your own healthy recipes.
-Listed below is a few of our favorites to experiment with.
+Listed below are a few of our favorites to experiment with.